SEND Information Report 2018/19

 |How we approach teaching children with SEND||

 In line with the National Curriculum Inclusion Statement and SEND Code of Practice, teachers plan lessons at an appropriate pitch and expectation and consider what barriers to learning need to be addressed to ensure access and participation.
 Children with SEND are given appropriately differentiated work.
 At times, they might be provided with additional adult support (working with a TA) or become part of a teacher focus group.
-This intervention is known as Tier 1 and Tier 2 support in our school's response-to-intervention model.

 |How we adapt the curriculum and learning environment for children with SEND||